 I can envision an emergency email, advising you to seek shelter, buy bottled water, get to higher ground, or obtain radiation detection equipment.
 Again, my general laziness makes this a low probability event.
 Not the flooding or nuclear accident — just our warning email about it.

 I try my best to give you a unique combination of original content, as well as referencing the best of what I find elsewhere — MSM, Wall Street, Video, other blogs.
-My posting pattern in a typical day looks like this:
+My posting pattern in a typical week looks like something this:

-1) A longer original piece in the early morning;
+1) A longer original piece in the early in the week ;

-Of course, this is subject to my changing whims and general level of sloth.
+Of course, this is subject to my changing whims and my general level of sloth.

 2b: Why I Write: Daniel Boorstin, the former librarian of Congress, once said “I write to discover what I think.”
-There is a lot of wisdom in that.
+There is wisdom in that.

 Here is my dirty little secret: I write for me, not the reader.
 If that sounds odd, or anti-social, or even selfish, well, perhaps it is all three of those things.
-But its honest.
+But it is honest.
 I am always seeking the Truth, trying to discern what is reality and what is a false belief system.
 This is my raison d’etre.

 I write to organize my thoughts, to figure out what I am really thinking.

 I give you my unvarnished thoughts, warts and all.
 I like the freedom of expressing myself without self consciousness, or self-editing.
 If you find any of the items, humor or commentary politically incorrect, well, then, that’s too bad.
 You probably need to get a sense of humor.
-An alternative to consider is to go away; there are lots of other more politically correct blogs.
-(BUH-bye!)>
+An alternative to consider getting your market fix elsewhere.

 2c.
 Content: Several additional pieces of commentary, links, excerpts show up from elsewhere during the day — charts, news, other resources.
 The goal is to provide a stream of relevant information — leavened with my perspectives.

-The Think Tank provides a few commentaries per day from the best Wall Street analysts I know.
-I have a great disdain for most big firm Wall Street hacks, but there are a small group of pros I have tremendous respect for.
+The category Think Tank provides occasional commentaries from the best writers/analysts I know.
+I have a great disdain for most the research from big firm Wall Street firms, but there are a small group of pros I have tremendous respect for.
 Many of them — Bond managers, economists, strategists, hedgies — end up posting in the Think Tank.
-Sometime focus I agree with them, sometimes I disagree with them — but the space is supposed to be a salon for challenging various mainstream views with well argued alternatives.
+Sometimes I agree with them, sometimes I disagree with them — but the space is supposed to be a salon for challenging various mainstream views with well argued alternatives.

 My coverage of specific topics is governed primarily by a) my own interest in the subject matter, and whatever expertise in I might posses on a given subject.
 Questions such as “Why don’t you cover X or Y?” are typically answered thusly: “I have no interest or expertise in X or Y. Why don’t you cover it?”
-Unlike all too many others, I’d prefer to opine about topics where I have something worthwhile to contribute to the discussion, rather than merely flapping my gums . . .
+Unlike many others, I’d prefer to opine about topics where I have some expertise and hopefully something worthwhile to contribute to the discussion . . .

 - Market Positions: